What Is The Opposite Of Exaggerate

 Be Mindful of Your Audience

 When deciding whether to exaggerate, understate, or present information neutrally, consider your audience.
 Different groups may have different expectations and sensitivities regarding communication styles.
-For example, a highly educated or analytical audience may be more receptive to understatement and nuance, while a general audience may respond better to clear and straightforward communication, even if it involves some degree of exaggeration.
+As an example, a highly educated or analytical audience may be more receptive to understatement and nuance, while a general audience may respond better to clear and straightforward communication, even if it involves some degree of exaggeration.

 Use Context as Your Guide